NajamShehzad/type-sentry/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [project_email@example.com].
+Please be respectful and considerate of others.
+Unacceptable behavior will not be tolerated.

 ## How Can I Contribute?